tjesi/blind-decryption/README.md

 - V sends R to H to get a blind decryption

 Step 4:
-- H receive R and applies **BlindDecrypt** to get D
+- H receive R and applies **BlindDecrypt** with multiple keys to get D
+- The secret keys used is wrt possible expiration date of a certificate
-- H sends D back to V without knowing C or ID
+- H sends the set of D values back to V without knowing C or ID

 Step 5:
-- V receives D from H and applies **Unblind** to D to get ID
+- V receives the set of D values from H and applies **Unblind** to each D to get ID
-- V verifies that ID is identical to U's physical ID
+- V verifies that one of the decrypted ID's is identical to U's physical ID